R.N. to B.S.N.

 The Bachelor of Science in Nursing, the Master of Science in Nursing and the Doctor of Nursing Practice (DNP) programs in the School of Nursing and Health Services are accredited by the Commission on Collegiate Nursing Education.

-RN-BSN/MSN Program Director
+RN-BSN/MSN Program Coordinator

 - 4-Year Course Plan